John C. Wells: Work for spelling reform

 Wells was president of the Spelling Society, which advocates spelling reform, from 2003 to 2013.
-He was criticised in a speech by David Cameron for advocating tolerance of text spelling.
+In 2008, he was criticised in a speech by then-Leader of the Opposition David Cameron, who referred to him only as "President of the Spelling Society", for advocating tolerance of text spelling.

 Personal life

 His father was originally from South Africa, and his mother was English; he has two younger brothers.
 Wells grew up in Up Holland, Lancashire, born to the vicar of the parish, Philip Wells.
 He has commented on the accent of the area and how it contrasted with the Received Pronunciation that was spoken in his home in his book Accents of English; vol. 2: the British Isles.

 He attended St John's School, Leatherhead, studied languages and taught himself Gregg shorthand.
 Having learned Welsh, he was interviewed in Welsh on radio; according to his CV, he has a reasonable knowledge of ten languages.
 He was apparently approached by the Home Office to work on speaker identification but turned down the offer as it was still considered unacceptable to be gay at the time, and he feared that the security check would make his sexual orientation public.
 In September 2006 he signed a civil partnership with Gabriel Parsons, a native of Montserrat and his partner since 1968.
+Parsons died on 16 November 2023.